JohnLaMaster/MRS-Sim/README.md

 # <img src="https://github.com/JohnLaMaster/MRS-Sim/assets/7785925/c9563f8a-0034-4edd-bf20-551dbe86c1ac" width="100"> MRS-Sim: Open-Source Framework for Simulating Realistic, In Vivo-like Clinical Spectra
-In review: Expected publication in Summer 2023.
+**In review: Expected publication in _Summer 2023_.**

-***Note:** Code is expected to be finalized by the publication date.
+***Note:** Code is still in development and is expected to be finalized by the date of publication.
 Be sure to check back during the summer 2023 for the first official release.

 _Abstract:_ This work presents the first open-source, publicly available \textit{in-vivo}-like data simulator for generating synthetic magnetic resonance spectroscopy data that is geared towards community development.
 This simulator uses high fidelity basis functions that are simulated for sequence- and brand-specific scenarios.
 The underlying physics model includes all spectral components found in spectral fitting routines, i.e. zero- and first-order phase, Voigtian lineshapes, frequency shifts, and eddy currents.
 In addition to the standard spectra types, this model can simulate multi-coil transients with or without coil artifacts as well as raw and pre-processed spectra.
 A $B_0$ field map simulator can be used to model severe susceptibility effects commonly found near the sinuses or deep brain structures.
 Finally, a novel semi-parametric simulator for residual water regions and baseline offsets provides in vivo-like artifacts.
 Accompanying software can analyze the distributions and ranges of parameters in fitted datasets which allows researchers to tailor synthetic datasets to their clinical ones.